 The Corporate Strategy 2023 to 2025 established a set of key performance metrics.
-These metrics are designed to demonstrate the Group's progress in delivering against the Strategy's key priorities.
+These metrics are designed to demonstrate

 Priority 1: we know our customers

 We are committed to working with our customers to review and improve how we engage with them.
 We will prioritise the collection of meaningful and robust satisfaction data from our customers to test the delivery of our strategy and ensure our customers play a full role in shaping our services.